stutpip123/antistasi-ifa3/Tools/NavGridPP/functions/NavGridPP/formats.md

 # navGridHM
-_Speedy and fast access version of navGridDB_
+_Speedy and fast access version of navGridDB, navGridHM connections are positions._
 ```
 HASHMAP<          NavFlatHM
   POS2D             Key is Road pos.